Rebellious Soul: Commercial performance

-Rebellious Soul debuted at number two on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums charts with 72,000 units album sales.
-The album was certified Gold by the RIAA for sales of 500,000 units in the U.S. on February 14, 2024.
+Rebellious Soul debuted at number two on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums selling 72,000 copies in its first week.
+On February 14, 2024, the album was certified RIAA for sales and album-equivalent units of 500,000 in the United States.

 Promotion

-To promote the Rebellious Soul album, K. Michelle embarked on her very first headlining tour, The Rebellious Soul Tour presented by BET Music Matters.
-The 19 city tour kicked off on November 4, 2013, in San Francisco and ended on December 3, 2013, in Boston.
-It included stops in Los Angeles, Houston, Chicago, and Atlanta.
-Opening acts featured Chris Brown protégé Sevyn Streeter and Tiara Thomas.
+To promote Rebellious Soul, K. Michelle launched her first headlining tour, the Rebellious Soul Tour, presented by BET Music Matters.
+The 19-city run began on November 4, 2013, in San Francisco and concluded on December 3, 2013, in Boston.
+The tour included major stops in cities such as Los Angeles, Houston, Chicago, and Atlanta.

+Opening acts on select dates included Sevyn Streeter and Tiara Thomas.

-On December 20, 2013, on BET’s 106 & Park, K. Michelle announced that she would be joining Robin Thicke on the North American leg of his Blurred Lines Tour, kicking off on February 21, 2014, in Atlanta, Georgia.
+On December 20, 2013, during an appearance on BET’s 106 & Park, K. Michelle announced she would be joining Robin Thicke on the North American leg of his Blurred Lines Tour, which launched on February 21, 2014, in Atlanta, Georgia.